The Impact of Mycotoxins on the Intestinal Barrier

 • Aflatoxins

-Derived from bovine serum, it’s free from lactose, casein, and β-lactoglobulin, making it a suitable alternative to colostrum for those with sensitivities.
-It also supports gut barrier function, digestion, and detoxification.
+Immunoglobulins can be dairy based (found in colostrum) or from bovine serum, making it a suitable alternative to colostrum for those with sensitivities.
+Immunoglobulins also support gut barrier function, digestion, and detoxification.

 These statements have not been evaluated by the Food & Drug Administration (FDA).
 This product is not intended to diagnose, treat, cure, or prevent any disease.